hyperledger/fabric/docs/source/fabric_model.rst

 of Fabric, coupled with the existence and capabilities of channels, helps address scenarios where privacy and confidentiality are paramount concerns.

-See the :doc:`ca-setup` to better understand cryptographic implementations, and the sign, verify, authenticate approach used in Fabric.
+See the Fabric CA section to better understand cryptographic implementations, and the sign, verify, authenticate approach used in Fabric.

 .. _Consensus: